openlayers/workshop/src/doc/index.rst

 Welcome to the **OpenLayers 3 Workshop**.
 This workshop is designed to give you a comprehensive overview of ol3 as a web mapping solution.
-The exercises assume that you have set up a local GeoServer with the workshop data as described in the :doc:`setup` page.
+The exercises assume that you have an HTTP server running locally and can edit text files.

 This workshop is presented as a set of modules.
 In each module the reader will perform a set of tasks designed to achieve a specific goal for that module.
 Each